Terms and Conditions of Enrolment at St Margaret's Berwick Grammar School

 English Language Intensive Course for Overseas Students (ELICOS)

-Students must enrol in an ELICOS course as per the conditions of offer, and at a provider preferred by the School.
-Evidence of the ELICOS enrolment, COE and CAAW must be provided to St Margaret’s and Berwick Grammar School immediately it is received by the student.
+If required, students must enrol in an ELICOS course as per the conditions of offer, and at a provider preferred by the School.
+Evidence of the ELICOS enrolment, COE and CAAW must be provided to St Margaret’s Berwick Grammar immediately it is received by the student.
 Enrolment at, and the costs for the course, are paid directly to the ELICOS provider.

 Once the ELICOS course has been completed the results and a report will be sent to the School.
 Based on these outcomes the school may then request the student to extend their studies at the ELICOS provider, or enrol in additional English as an Additional Language (EAL) classes upon commencement at St Margaret’s and Berwick Grammar School.
 Students will be allocated approximately two EAL study sessions, with a qualified teacher, during a fortnight study cycle.
 The cost to cover the EAL program is detailed in the School’s International Fees.